-- 1. The Board of Examiners appoints as examiners the members of staff responsible for conducting examinations and determining the results. - 2.
+- 1. The Board of Examiners monitors the appointment of the members of staff as examiners responsible for conducting examinations and determining the results. - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be made for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
-The Board of Examiners may appoint ad hoc committees, including an assessment committee as referred to in Article 24.
+The Board of Examiners may appoint ad hoc committees, including an assessment committee as referred to in Article 23.